New international research network investigates on dealing with agressors

 The comparison of competing perceptions of history will take account of the current historiography of the countries concerned.
 The scientists will then compare this state of research with popular narratives from textbooks, museums, films, music, comics, and gaming.
 This Ladenburg Research Network will also provide for the generation of a computer game that will use the figure of an aggressor to make conflict potentials of a strongly national character clear to users and at the same time defuse them.

-• Prof. Dr. Stefan Berger, University of Bochum
+- Prof. Dr. Stefan Berger, Ruhr-University of Bochum

-• Prof. Ilaria Porciani, University of Bologna (Italy)
+- Prof. Dr. Ilaria Porciani, University of Bologna (Italy)

-• Prof. Dr. Balázs Trencsényi, University of Budapest (Hungary)
+- Prof. Dr. Balázs Trencsényi, University of Budapest, Central European University Democracy Institute, Budapest (Hungary)

 © Daimler und Benz Stiftung - totojang1977